 How have you been sleeping these days?

-In times of stress I have a hard time sleeping.
-It doesn’t matter if it’s happy excited, or letting fear and doubt get the better of me.
+In times of stress, I have a hard time sleeping.
+It doesn’t matter if it’s happy exciting or letting fear and doubt get the better of me.
 My body gets so tired, I toss and turn, have weird dreams, and wake up in the early hours, sound familiar?

 At other times it could be work, family, money.
 Once you take a little time to identify and write or talk about these underground worries, they begin to lose their power!
 Explore the stories that have come up- like exams or hijackers- very calmly.
 Perhaps soothe yourself with yoga or meditation.
 You can then re-frame your experience, bringing new feelings to help you fight the stress and sleep better.